AlexBaranovIT/Audio-Extractor/README.md

 # Audio-Extractor
-This program extracts audio from video
+This program extracts audio from video using moviepy.